 Avid Media Composer was the original nonlinear editing suite and is still a widely used powerful editor for many professional editors in Hollywood and small production houses alike.
 It’s a robust all-around tool, and though it has a history of being less flexible than other editors, keyboard-based editing and other pro features make this a strong choice for editors who need fast, consistent turnarounds.
 It has adapted over the years to support 4K and many other formats natively while sticking to its roots as a video editing and compositing tool.

 For a taste of Media Composer, check out Media Composer First, Avid’s free starter version.
-The full application is $19.99 per month with a 12-month commitment, or $24.99 if you go month-to-month.

 Final Cut Pro X

 If you work on a Mac, Final Cut Pro X is a great option.
 Final Cut Pro was once considered the industry gold standard of editing software.
 In recent years, however, other software suites have become more popular.
 However, Final Cut is still a powerful and versatile software for Mac users.
 It has regained its footing with pros since X’s initial launch by keeping up with the functionality pro editors expect, while refining the interface and timeline.
 With integrated support for 2D and 3D animated titles and graphics, a robust audio editing toolset and the ability to apply color corrections and grading in-program, Final Cut Pro X is an all-around great piece of software for Mac users and is still the standard in many studios.
-Final Cut Pro X costs $300.

 Adobe Premiere Pro CC